bitExpert/disco/docs/intro/beans.md

 # Beans

-Objects managed by Disco are called beans.
-Disco is responsible for instantiating, assembling and returning bean instances.
-Disco is aware of the bean life-cycle and knows how to create a bean and its dependencies.
+Objects managed by Techno are called beans.
+Techno is responsible for instantiating, assembling and returning bean instances.
+Techno is aware of the bean life-cycle and knows how to create a bean and its dependencies.

 Beans can be marked as being singleton instances, lazy instances and